 Surgery is the only type of treatment that is proven to be effective for cataracts.

 Cataract surgery is normally performed as day surgery under local anaesthetic.
-You are awake but your eye will not feel any pain.
-You will not be able to see properly during the operation, but you may notice bright lights or colours.
-You will need to lie relatively still during the operation; if you need to cough or adjust your position, you should warn your consultant.
+This means you are awake but will not feel any pain.
+You will not be able to see properly during the operation however, you may notice bright lights or colours.
+It is recommended you lie relatively still during the operation; if you need to cough or adjust your position, you can tell your consultant.

 Risks of cataract surgery